 Leandro Erlich was born in Buenos Aires, Argentina, in 1973.
 An architect of the uncertain, Erlich creates spaces with fluid and unstable boundaries.
 Before one tries to make sense of his sculptures and installations, one senses the uncanny.
 A single change (up is down, inside is out) can be enough to upset the seemingly normal situation, collapsing and exposing our reality as counterfeit.
 Through this transgression of limits, the artist undermines certain absolutes and the institutions that reinforce them.

 Leandro Erlich draws inspiration from his literary Argentinian forebear, Jorge Luis Borges, but references to the world of film also appear frequently in his work; Erlich makes no secret of his admiration for directors like Alfred Hitchcock, Roman Polanski, Luis Buñel and David Lynch, whom, he argues, “have used the everyday as a stage for creating a fictional world obtained through the psychological subversion of everyday spaces.”

-Erlich's works are included in several private and public collections including the Museum of Modern Art, Buenos Aires; The Museum of Fine Arts, Houston; Tate Modern, London; Musée d'Art Moderne, Paris; 21st Century Museum of Contemporary Art, Kanazawa, Japan; MACRO, Rome; The Israel Museum, Jerusalem; and the Fonds National d'Art Contemporain (FNAC), Paris.
+Erlich's works are included in several private and public collections including the Museum of Modern Art, Buenos Aires, Argentina; the Museum of Fine Arts, Houston; Tate Modern, London, England; Musée d'Art Moderne, Paris, France; 21st Century Museum of Contemporary Art, Kanazawa, Japan; MACRO, Rome, Italy; The Israel Museum, Jerusalem, Israel; and the Fonds National d'Art Contemporain (FNAC), Paris, France.

-Erlich lives and works in Paris, France, and Buenos Aires, Argentina.
+Erlich lives and works in Buenos Aires, Argentina.

 For more information, please visit www.leandroerlich.com.ar